Obsolete: The Education Wake-Up Call

 A letter to the future, written from the edges of motherhood, business, and broken systems.

-I wrote Obsolete because I kept wondering what kind of world my son’s generation — and the ones after — will inherit.
+I wrote Obsolete because I kept wondering what kind of world my son’s generation — and the ones after — will inherit in a time of accelerating automation and AI.

 Meet Sarah